-Candidate's Name:

-Use the back if you need more room...

-I. Is the candidate ready to be commissioned by presbytery?
+Cand Candidate's Name: Use tl he back if you need more room l.
+Is the candidate ready to be commissioned by presbytery ?
 If no, please explain.

-Do you have any recommendations about the commissioning?
-II.
+II. [ Do you have any recommendations about the commission oning?
 III.
-Will you participate in the commissioning ceremony with your candidate?
+V Vill you participate in the commissioning ceremony with your candidate?
+Your signature Date

-Your signature_____Date_____Date